[HISTORY: Adopted by the Village Board of the Village of Waterford 3-14-2011 by Ord. No. 571. Amendments noted where applicable.]

 The Weed Commissioner is authorized to destroy noxious weeds pursuant to Wis.
 Stats. § 66.0517, which provides that if a person neglects to destroy noxious weeds as required under Wis.
 Stats. § 66.0407(3), the Weed Commissioner shall destroy, or have destroyed, the noxious weeds in the most economical manner, and that a Weed Commissioner may enter upon any lands that are not exempt under Wis.
 Stats. § 66.0407(5) and cut or otherwise destroy noxious weeds without being liable to an action for trespass or any other action for damages resulting from the entry and destruction, if reasonable care is exercised.

-The Weed Commissioner or his or her designee shall carefully investigate concerns regarding the existence of noxious weeds within the borders of the Village of Waterford which are brought to his or her attention.
+The Weed Commissioner or designee, or any Village Law Enforcement Officer, shall thoroughly investigate concerns regarding the existence of noxious weeds within the borders of the Village of Waterford that are witnessed or brought to their attention.
 The Weed Commissioner shall respond to complaints within a reasonable period of time.

-The Weed Commissioner will forward the Village's costs of cutting the property to the Village Treasurer, who shall bill the property owner for the work, together with an administrative fee to recover the Village's costs for enforcing this chapter, in an amount set by the Village Board.
-If the bill is not paid within 30 days, it shall become a lien on the property, and if not paid by October 15, the Treasurer shall place the billed amount, plus an additional ten-percent administrative fee to recover the Village's additional costs, on the tax roll as a special charge upon the property where the noxious weeds or other rank growth of vegetation were destroyed pursuant to Wis.
+The Weed Commissioner will forward the Village’s costs of eliminating the vegetation on the property to the Village Treasurer, who shall bill the property owner for the work, together with an administrative fee to recover the Village’s costs for enforcing this chapter in an amount set by the Village Board.
+If the bill is not paid within 30 days, it shall become a lien on the property, and if not paid by October 15, the Treasurer shall place the billed amount, plus an additional ten-percent administrative fee to recover the Village’s additional costs, on the tax roll as a special charge upon the property tax bill where the noxious weeds or other rank growth of vegetation were destroyed pursuant to Wis.
 Stats. § 66.0627.

-Any person who is aggrieved by a notice of violation and order to remove the violation under this chapter may appeal to the Village Board by providing notice of the appeal to the Village Clerk within 10 days of the written notice of violation.
-The Board, after a hearing, may reverse, affirm or modify the order of the Weed Commissioner upon notice to the appellant, and to that end shall have all of the powers of the Weed Commissioner.
-The Weed Commissioner shall not remove or arrange for the removal of the violation while the appeal is pending.
+Any person who is aggrieved by a notice of violation and ordered to remove the violation under this chapter may appeal to the Village Board by providing notice of the appeal to the Village Clerk within 10 days of the written notice of violation.
+The Board, after a hearing, may reverse, affirm or modify the order of the Weed Commissioner or recommend dismissal of the citation upon notice to the appellant and the Village Attorney, and to that end shall have all of the powers of the Weed Commissioner.
+The Village shall not remove or arrange for the removal of the violation or issue additional citations while the appeal is pending.